acarl005/mongoose-cli/README.md

 **mshell:**  Opens a Node.js shell using mongoose methods

 ###4.
-Easily connect to mongoose and require models!
+Easily connect to MongoDB and require models!
 You can require the models individually, or just require them all like so:
 ```javascript
 var models = require('./models/all-models');